 Wendell Phillips sank into depression, from which he emerged with fresh resolve to take his anti-slavery message out of Boston to the Ohio Valley and the Great Lakes.
 He had the blessing of his invalid wife, who would spend long weeks at home without him.

 Burns wrote to Phillips from a jail in Richmond, Va., asking him to ‘dow all you can for me.’
 His owner refused to sell him to abolitionists, who had raised $1,200 for the purchase.

 Finally, Anthony Burns was put on the auction block and sold to David McDaniel.
-McDaniel agreed to sell Burns to the Boston abolitionists for $1,300.
-He returned to Boston.
+McDaniel did agree to sell Burns to the Boston abolitionists for $1,300.
+He then returned to Boston.

 Wendell Phillips arranged for Anthony Burns to attend Oberlin College, where an anonymous donor gave him a scholarship.
 Anthony Burns would graduate, become a Baptist minister, and die of tuberculosis at the age of 28.

 Phillips became the country’s foremost orator against slavery.
 After the Civil War, he championed the rights of women, Indians and labor.
 In 1870 he ran for governor of Massachusetts as a labor and temperance candidate.
 He lost.